opf/openproject/docs/faq/README.md

 ### How many projects can I manage in OpenProject at once?

 The number of projects is always unlimited.
-For the paid versions Enterprise or Cloud edition, the price differs according to the number of users.
+For the paid versions Enterprise on-premises or Enterprise cloud edition, the price differs according to the number of users.
 However, if you're still using an old OpenProject subscription there may be limits to the number of projects.
 In this case please contact us.

 ### What is the difference between Enterprise on-premises and Community edition regarding LDAP?

 In the Community edition and in the Enterprise on-premises edition you can use the standard LDAP authentication.
 However, the Enterprise on-premises edition also includes LDAP group synchronization.
 This allows you to synchronize group members from LDAP with groups in OpenProject.
-The respective documentation can be found [here](../system-admin-guide/authentication/ldap-authentication/ldap-group-synchronization/#synchronize-ldap-and-openproject-groups-premium-feature).
+The respective documentation can be found [here](../system-admin-guide/authentication/ldap-authentication/ldap-group-synchronization/#synchronize-ldap-and-openproject-groups-enterprise-add-on).

 ## How to ... in OpenProject